9 indoor activities for hyperactive kids

 Variation for tweens: If you have more than one child playing, you can add more balloons to make the game more challenging.

 All you need for this active game is some free floor space, a penny to throw in the squares, and painter’s tape.
 (It’s like masking tape but easier to peel off when you’re done.)
 Use the tape to make a hopscotch grid.
-Have your child make tape numerals in each box.
+Have your child make numerals out of tape in each box.
 If you’re both feeling creative, you can even make the grid with circles, triangles, or diamonds instead of the traditional boxes.
 Then start hopping!

 To start playing, write down a list of words.
 Then take turns choosing one and acting it out to see if the other person can guess what it is.